-- Recommendation 3: That the Federal government increase the disbursement quota payout from 3.5% to 5% or 6%. - Recommendation 4: That the Federal government ensure that each donor advised fund is required to disburse a certain percentage per year per fund. - Recommendation 5: That the Federal government roll out additional educational programs to assist Canadian charities and non-profits understand their compliance obligations. - Recommendation 6: That the Federal government reinstate the Charities Partnership Outreach Program, or create a similar program, which provides funds to Canadian charities to fund educational initiatives within the sector to increase compliance. - Recommendation 7: That the Federal government require charities to demonstrate annually in their reporting that they actually have a "public benefit", rather than this being assumed. - Recommendation 8: That the Federal government consider a system where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients as is currently in Australia. - Recommendation 9: That the Federal government establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing complicated abusive charity schemes that provide inappropriate official donation receipts or inappropriate private benefits. - Recommendation 10: That the Federal government providing funding to CRA to improve the transparency of the T3010 Registered Charity Information Return.
+- Recommendation 3: That the Federal government provide funding to CRA to improve the transparency of the T3010 Registered Charity Information Return. - Recommendation 4: That the Federal government further increase the disbursement quota payout from the slight increase from 3.5% to 5% beginning in 2023 to a higher number such as 8-10% per year to deal with the \$130 billion of accumulations held by private and public foundations. - Recommendation 5: That the Federal government ensure that each donor advised fund is required to disburse a certain percentage per year per fund. - Recommendation 6: That the Federal government and specifically the Charities Directorate of CRA roll out additional educational programs to assist Canadian charities and non-profits understand their compliance obligations or alternatively the Federal government reinstate the Charities Partnership Outreach Program which provided funds to Canadian charities to fund educational initiatives within the sector to increase compliance. - Recommendation 7: That the Federal government require charities to demonstrate annually in their reporting that they actually have a "public benefit", rather than this being assumed. - Recommendation 8: That the Federal government consider a system where the ability to issue tax receipts is not based on being a "registered charity" but rather a narrower category of deductible gift recipients as is currently in Australia. - Recommendation 9: That the Federal government establish a unit within the RCMP, or other police force, tasked with the responsibility of reviewing large, serious and complicated schemes that abuse registered charities and provide inappropriate official donation receipts or inappropriate private benefits. - Recommendation 10: As the Federal Government as an important funder, either directly or indirectly, of the charity sector in Canada, that the Federal government maintain and increase funding to this important sector.

-July 20, 2020
+July 30, 2023